-Mohun Lake is approximately 10 km long and runs in a north-south direction.
+Mohun Lake on Vancouver Island is approximately 10 km long and runs in a north-south direction.
 The lake is widely known as Mohun but the northern part of the lake is called Goose Lake.
 Some maps list this while others just call the whole lake by Mohun.
 The goose lake section is my favorite for fishing, canoeing or kayaking.
-Its full of small inlets, channels and bays.
+It’s full of small inlets, channels, and bays.

 One of the Mohun Lake camp-grounds is located right off of the Menzies bay mainline.
 This is a great spot to put in your canoes, you can take a short paddle up the lake to an island that has a camp-site on its southwest corner.
 There is another one at the Mohun, Morton lake area.
 This campground is built along the shore of Morton lake but has a parking area right on Mohun which is only about 40 meters from Morton lake.

 Mohun Lake is not restricted to electric motors and gets a fair number of powerboats on it, with people fishing, water skiing, and sightseeing.
 So please be careful canoeing and please avoid high speeds in boats when in the vicinity of canoes and kayaks.